Your Brambleberry wedding questions answered!

 What if it rains?

-The spacious Grand Pavilion is built to commercial code with sliding barn doors and optional cathedral tent panels are available to cover the open-pillared east side.
+The spacious Great Hall is built to commercial code with sliding glass doors that can be closed in the event of inclement weather.
 If you are planning an outdoor ceremony and it rains, the ceremony can be delayed until the rain stops or it can be moved inside.

 What time can we setup and decorate?
 Can we come the day before?

 Brambleberry offers weddings everyday.
-If you have a Saturday wedding and we have a Friday wedding booked, you will not be able to come on Friday to decorate (you do have the option of renting for two days for an extra fee of $1,500.
+If you have a Saturday wedding and we have a Friday wedding booked, you will not be able to come on Friday to decorate (you do have the option of renting for two days for an extra fee of $500.
 That would guarantee you exclusive access to the venue for both days.)
-Access to the Grand Pavilion begins at 6 a.m. on the day of rental.
-If there is no event the night before your wedding, you are welcome to decorate early.
+Access to the Great Hall begins at 7 a.m. on the day of rental.
 Brambleberry staff provides general clean-up (not food related) so you can enjoy your party.
+All food-related garbage must be removed from the premises.

 How is catering arranged?